umano/AndroidSlidingUpPanel/README.md

 You can set a anchor point in the middle of the screen using `setAnchorPoint` to allow an intermediate expanded state for the panel (similar to Google Maps).

+You can set a `PanelSlideListener` to monitor events about sliding panes.

 You can also make the panel slide from the top by changing the `layout_gravity` attribute of the layout to `top`.

 ### Implementation